MaksPikul/MaksPikul/README.md

 ### - Web-app login/sign-up functionality
   Used React, JavaScript, Express, and PostgreSQL to build API routes which handle login, register and cookie sessions<br>
+  + Client/server side validation using formik and yup.
   No pictures because it doesn't look nice but it works cool

 ### - Python Data project <br>